poonmk/When-passing-fails/README.md

 ## Introduction

 A hierarachical series of probablistic models of psychometric states (e.g., knowledge, guessing, blunder) in multiple-choice testing.
-The Jupiter notebook provides an overview of the statistical bases for the models.
+The Jupyter notebook provides an overview of the statistical bases for the models.

 ## Description of python scripts